VMLK/VMLK/README.md

 ### 👋 Welcome

-I'm a student from Europe who's interested in OS development and security research.
+I'm a student from Europe interested in OS development and security research.
 (Formerly known as Rootlou)

 ### 🗒️ Languages & Statistics